LucasEnard/formation-template-python/README.md

 ## 10.4.
 Testing

 Double clicking on the operation will enable us to activate it.
 After that, by selecting the operation and going in the [Actions] tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings / you may need to start the production if stopped).

+For `PostGresOperation` it is to be noted that the table was created automatically.

 By doing so, we will send the operation a message of the type `msg.TrainingRequest`.
 Using as `Request Type`: